douglas86/hangman/README.md

 ![main-content.png](assets/images/readme/features/main-content.png)

 - Main display of all my content
-- Qwerty keyboard, spacing for the letters go and the image with toggle sound button above
+- Qwerty keyboard, spacing for the letters, image on right for hangman and a toggle just above for turning sound off and on

 ### [Features that I want to add at a later stage](#table-of-content)